kelvinlim/eyegaze_analysis/README.md

 This is code for doing the eyegaze analysis.

 ## eyegaze task
-Need to autoamate the running of the following command line across multiple cases.
+Need to automate the running of the following command line across multiple cases.

 ```